JamesHolt1995/hfj-brand-2024/src/app/docs/programme-principles/page.md

 ## Principle 4: Collaborative

 We work in collaboration with partners to reach more people affected by slavery.
-Working in partnership allows us to better support locallyled initiatives, achieve better value for money, learn from partners, maintain operational agility, access diverse resources, and influence wider change through networks and collective advocacy.
+Working in partnership allows us to better support locally led initiatives, achieve better value for money, learn from partners, maintain operational agility, access diverse resources, and influence wider change through networks and collective advocacy.